USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 #### Activities in FY 20:

--   Occlusion: Robust Orthorectification in ISIS (Lead: A. Paquette)
+-   Occlusion: Robust Orthorectification in ISIS

     -   Research and prototype efforts